svecosystem/runed/sites/docs/src/content/utilities/scroll-state.md

 - `scroll.arrived` — whether the scroll has reached each edge

+- `scroll.progress` — percentage that the user has scrolled on the x/y axis

 - `scroll.scrollTo(x, y)` — programmatic scroll

 - `scroll.scrollToTop()` and `scroll.scrollToBottom()` — helpers